zopencommunity/libsasl2port/README.md

 # libsasl2

-his is the Cyrus SASL API implementation.
+This is the Cyrus SASL API implementation.
 It can be used on the client or server side to provide authentication and authorization services.
 See RFC 4422 for more information.